matinraayai/Luthier/README.md

 For more information on how to build, get started, and contribute, see the [documentation](docs) folder.
 To report bugs, feel free to file an issue on GitHub.

+## Found a Bug?
+Having Issues?
+Experiencing Crashes?
+Have a Suggestion or a feature request?
+Feel free to file an issue.
+If you're reporting a crash, please include the stack trace of the error, and preferably, compile Luthier with `CMAKE_BUILD_TYPE=Debug` and include the debug info alongside the stack trace of the crash.